Therm4l/PoppinParty250823/README-EN.md

 ## License

-This project is released under the MIT License—see the [LICENCE](LICENCE) file for details.
+This project is released under the MIT License and CC BY-NC-ND License—see the [LICENSE-MIT](LICENSE) and [LICENSE-CC](assets/LICENSE) files for details.